Go to Jordan's main page,

 An Unfaithful House-Sitter

-One day Lǐ Xuán was summoned by his teacher Lǎozǐ to leave his body and travel in spirit to visit him on Mount Huá 华山, some say to accompany him on a visit to the Western Regions.
+One day Lǐ Xuán was summoned by his teacher Lǎozǐ to leave his beautiful body and travel in spirit to visit him on Mount Huá 华山, some say to accompany him on a visit to the Western Regions.
 The adventure was to take a full week, which is rather a long time to leave a body without a spirit in it.
-So Lǐ Xuán told Láng Lìng. to take special care of the body, and not to allow it to be taken over by any wandering ghosts in the course of the week.
+So Lǐ Xuán told Láng Lìng to take special care of the magnificent body, and not to allow it to be taken over by any wandering ghosts in the course of the week.

 “If anything goes wrong, and I do not return by the seventh day,” he said, “the body will become useless, and you can cremate it.
 Until then, simply stand guard over it.”
 Láng Lìng agreed to do so, and the master’s spirit left his body and flew away to Lǎozǐ’s realm.